opendatadiscovery/odd-collectors/README.md

 convention is the following (depends on the service you have released): "Generic ODD Collector 1.0.0", "AWS ODD Collector 1.0.0", "Azure ODD Collector 1.0.0", "GCP ODD Collector 1.0.0".
 9. Save the release changes.

+### Testing
+1. To invoke tests you should go to the folder of needed collector type.
+For generic collector - `cd odd-collector`.
+2. Activate poetry virtual environment with installed dependencies - `poetry shell`.
+3. Invoke tests - `pytest ./tests -v`. where `-v` is a not mandatory option, but it stands for __*verbose*__ and can give more detailed feedback on tests' results.
+Also if you want to run tests only for a particular adapter, you can just modify the relative path, like this - `pytest ./tests/integration/test_postgres.py -v `.
+Also tests can be invoked with `poetry run pytest ./tests/integration/test_postgres.py -v`, for instance it can be helpful for making automation testing in github actions, where you can not directly activate venv with `poetry shell` in the created testing environment.